jxmarti/onarepo/Readme.md

 ## To watch for EC2 instance to be ready run the below wait command

-aws ec2 wait intance-status-ok --instance-ids $INSTANCE_ID --region us-east-2a
+aws ec2 wait instance-status-ok --instance-ids $INSTANCE_ID